5kh0/Legally-Distinct-Yellow-Creatures-Collect-Bananas/README.md

 1/24/25
 Version 1.1
-Add shields to make you invincible for a 5 seconds
-New Player sprite when shielded
+Add shields to make you invincible for a 5 seconds, New Player sprite when shielded,
-Make bananas spawn randomly at start
+Make bananas spawn randomly at start,
-430 lines
+430 lines,

 1/23/25
-Release V1 of game
+Release V1 of game,
-359 lines
+359 lines,